 These tools can become dangerous if not used correctly, and inattention can mean a nasty premature end to what should be a fantastic camping trip.

-Can I use Railway Sleepers?
+Can I use railway sleepers?

-Right across Australia, there are many abandoned railway tracks, with many seeing the sleepers as an opportunity for easy, free and large quantities of firewood.
-However, it’s important to realise that railway sleepers will likely be contaminated to some extent by grease, oil, herbicides and/or heavy metals.
+Right across Australia, there are numerous abandoned railway tracks.
+Many people see the sleepers as an opportunity for easy, free and large quantities of firewood.
+However, it’s important to realise that railway sleepers will likely be contaminated by grease, oil, herbicides and/or heavy metals.

 So, now that you’ve got the basics for selecting wood down pat, you’re next campfire is sure to be a roaring success!